Krakow Ghetto today

 By September 6, 1939, when the German army occupied Krakow on the sixth day of War, about 65,000 Jews lived within the city and the suburbs, including those who had previously emigrated from Nazi Germany.
 Soon after the invasion, the occupation authorities prohibited Krakow Jews from holding meetings, using public transport and visiting public places.
 Starting from December 1, 1939, all Polish Jews over the age of twelve had to wear a distinctive badge known as the Star of David.
 In 1940, more than 40,000 Jews were resettled in nearby villages outside Krakow, in the Lublin district, and also in labor camps.
 March 20, 1941, was determined as the deadline for the creation of a Jewish ghetto in Krakow, an area of about 20 hectares.
-Podgorze district, to the south of the historical Jewish area of Krakow, Kazimierz, was chosen as the object of resettlement.
+Podgorze district, to the south of the historic Jewish area of Krakow, Kazimierz, was chosen as the object of resettlement.